AlirezaTakallouie/ECB-paragraph-sentiment-analysis/README.md

 ## AI Use

 I used AI tools (ChatGPT) for guidance in structuring the code and understanding some steps.
 All code was reviewed, modified, and understood before submission.
+The code is structured step-by-step to follow the assignment requirements.